Tech-How/Light-Theme-for-YouTube-Music/UPCOMING.md

 # Upcoming Changes
 - Style Google's new feature: Seamless switching between Song and Video on the player page.
 (Waiting for the team to fix a few bugs)
+(Update 5/7/22: Bug report submitted to Google, will wait for a possible fix before hiding the element with the display property.)

 # Planned Projects (No Guarantee)